lucasmbez/lucasmbez/README.md

 ### Hello!
-I'm Lucas Bezerra, I'm graduated in Electrical Engineer (UTFPR, 2021) and I work with data analysis.
+I'm Lucas Bezerra, graduated in Electrical Engineer (UTFPR, 2021) and I work with data analysis.

   ##